karoly-hars/3D_scene_reconstruction_CNNs/README.md

 ### Remarks
 - the point clouds capture a very narrow region because a 320x320 image only represents a narrow slice of the environment.
 - it seems that the depth estimation is often inaccurate around street furniture (poles, traffic signs, etc).

-### ToDo
-- use PCL or some other similar point cloud library for display instead of matploblib.
-- use some outlier detection on the point cloud for further improvement.
-- retrain the networks for larger (and wider) inputs, or just switch to more accurate CNNs.